Chung-Ang University: Adversity

-Despite its relocation to Heukseok-dong, Chung-Ang Teacher Training School lacked facilities.
-So Yim rented Pearson Bible School to hold classes.
-However, there was a limit to Yim's personal finances and with the Japanese prohibiting contributions, the development of the School continued to face financial difficulties.

-Believing that the only solution was to raise funds from U.S., Dr. Yim worked to promote donations in the U.S. As a result, she was able to return home having established the Pfeiffer Foundation in U.S. to financially support Chung-Ang Teacher Training School.
+Despite its relocation to Heukseok-dong, the Chung-Ang teacher training school lacked facilities.
+Thus, Yim rented the Pearson Bible School to host classes.
+However, due to Yim's personal financial troubles, alongside the Japanese prohibiting contributions, the development of the school continued to face financial difficulties.
+Believing that the only solution was to raise funds from the United States, Yim worked to promote donations in the country.
+As a result, she was able to return home, now able to financially support the school.

-With this, the first stone building was erected on the grounds of Heukseok-dong in April 1937, to become Young-Shin Hall upon its completion in May 1938, which forms the heart of Chung-Ang today.

-Students subsequently founded Chosun Kindergarten Education Society and took charge of the social education plan through concerts, plays and literary activities.
+With this, the school's first stone building was erected on the grounds in April 1937, which later became the Young-Shin Hall upon its completion in May 1938.
+Students subsequently founded the Chosun Kindergarten Education Society, and hosted concerts, plays, and literary activities.

-In 1937, the Japanese waged war against China, and in 1941 attacked Pearl Harbor, signalling the start of the Pacific War with the U.S. declaring war against Japan.
-Chung-Ang Teacher Training School was heavily targeted in view of the fact that Yim was educated in U.S. and a devout Christian.

-The Communications Unit of the Japanese Army attempted to take possession of the school, but their efforts were blocked by the strong resistance of Yim.
-By the end of WW2, under pressure from the Japanese forces, the school was no longer able to admit new students, and the school was closed in 1944.
+In 1937, the Japanese Empire waged war against China.
+In 1941, Japan attacked Pearl Harbor, which began the Pacific War against the United States.
+Chung-Ang was heavily targeted as Yim was educated in the United States and was a Christian.
+By the end of WW2, under pressure from Japanese forces, the school was no longer able to admit new students, and it was subsequently closed in 1944.

-Construction and development of a comprehensive university 1946–1955

-As Japan was defeated and Korea liberated, Dr. Yim reopened the doors to Chung-Ang Teacher Training School on 28 September 1945, and established the school motto, "Live in Truth, Live for Justice".